MAGvACC/.github/profile/README.md

 ## Operations

 Our team operates within the VATSIM network, providing air traffic control resources within the Maghreb region, including Algeria, Tunisia, and Morocco.
+Additionally, our team also works on developing and implementing technology with our Tech Department.

 ## The Operations Team